zuhayra1010/BtsTicketingSystem_ADS_TEB1113/README.md

 # 📝 License

-This repository was developed for educational purposes as part of the TEB1113 Algorithm and Data Structure coursework.
+This repository is submitted for academic purposes as part of the TEB1113 Algorithm and Data Structure coursework.

 © 2026 BTS Ticketing System Project Team